* This policy will be reviewed as necessary at OCU Novel Coronavirus Emergency Task Force meetings.

 √ Choose outdoor rather than indoor activities.

-√ Refrain from eating out or having parties with more than 5 people.
+√ Refrain from banquets, going out for drinks, or business dinners with more than 5 people.

 √ Avoid using public transportation as much as possible.